Crypto Industry F.A.Q

 Blockchain

 Smart contracts are computer programs that enable the exchange of money, property, assets, or services between two or more parties without the need for a third-party intermediary.These contracts are written using blockchain technology and are stored on a public ledger, ensuring transparency and trust.
+Learn more about smart contracts.

 Blockchain is a distributed ledger technology (DLT) that was first invented in 2008 as the underlying technology for Bitcoin.
 It is also known as a “trustless” system, enabling users to create, maintain and access records without the need for centralized third parties or intermediaries.
 This system makes blockchain particularly beneficial in reducing transaction costs and increasing business efficiency.